Codeception/codeception.github.com/_posts/2013-11-12-working-with-phpunit-and-selenium-webdriver.md

 *please notice the WebDriver text in the status bar, this tells you that this browser window is controlled by WebDriver*.

-In a console we will see similar output:
+In a console we will see this output:

 {% highlight bash %}
 PHPUnit 3.7.28 by Sebastian Bergmann.